-There are quite a few types of succulent plants that can do very well as house plants in low light settings.
+There are quite a few types of succulent plants that can do very well as house plants in low light conditions.

 In this article, we introduce a wide variety of choices in low light succulents and provide basic information on their care.
 Read on to learn more.

-It’s important to understand low light and no light are not the same things.
+It’s important to understand low light conditions and no light are not the same things.

 No plant (even the snake plant aka mother-in-law’s tongue) can live with no light.

-A low light setting is a location away from a window indoors or in a lightly shaded setting outdoors.
+Low light conditions are a location away from a window indoors or in a lightly shaded setting outdoors.

 For example, an indoor succulent plant placed on a dining room table or on a shelf away from a window in an otherwise well-lit room is in a low light setting.

 Outdoors, plants receiving dappled sunlight under trees are in low light settings.

 In a setting with no light, such as a bathroom with a very small window or no window, it’s necessary to provide light through the use of a grow light.